swails/mqtt_stress_tester/README.md

 output: some.csv
 ```

-The way input is processed is that YAML files are dispatched for processing as
+The way input is processed is that YAML files are processed first, and any other
-soon as they are found on the command-line.
+command-line arguments are processed second.
 Because of this order of operations,
-any command-line argument appearing *before* the YAML file will be overwritten,
-while any argument appearing *after* the YAML file will override the contents of
+any command-line argument will override the contents of the YAML file for that
-the YAML file.
+particular input variable.